Your Apprenticeship Questions Answered

 Entry requirements vary between individual apprenticeships - please see individual course information for further details.

 The majority of apprenticeships are based in the workplace and include one day a week at Boston College (either at the Boston or Spalding campus), however some are 100% work-based.
 Please see individual course information for further details.

 As an apprentice you will receive support from your employer, your lecturers and assessors at Boston College.
-You will also have a dedicated Apprenticeship Coordinator who will visit you and your employer in the workplace to support your progress both at college and at work.
+You will also have a dedicated Apprenticeship Coordinator who will support you and your employer throughout the apprenticeship journey.

 As an apprentice it won't cost you anything.
 However, you may want to buy books and stationery to support your learning.

 The College's Career Team can also help you with CV writing and job applications.